hao-on/CognoScente/README.md

 Feel free to fork or download this project so you could try it out and use this code as a foundation to create an even-better website :grin:.

 Now, lets check it out in action :point_right: [CognoScente](https://ho-cognoscente.netlify.app)
-> **Note**
-> The backend is currently under maintenance

 ### Features
 - Modern, multi-page, and responsive UI built with React and Bootstrap
-- Highly available REST backend with key features including product catalog, shopping cart, and user's order history
+- Highly available REST backend with key features including user, product catalog, shopping cart, and user's order history
 - Performant database queries with Mongoose
 - Integrated with Stripe API to tokenize payment information, collect and accept payments
 - JWT authentication

 ### Technologies
-- Frontend - built with TypeScript, React, Redux
+- Frontend - built with React, Redux
 - Backend - built with Node.js, Express.js
 - MongoDB, Mongoose
 - REST APIs
 - Stripe
 - JWT
 - Figma

+### Upcoming Features
+- TypeScript backend
+- User dashboard

 ## Previews: